 Conversion Rate Optimisation is great in that it allows you to answer some of the how’s and why’s of a customers journey.
 With online tools such as HotJar, it enables you to look at how users are interacting with your site.
 Using the heat mapping tool it creates colour-coded content for you to look at and see the customers actions.

 Heat mapping shows everything such as the number of clicks, how far people are scrolling and their navigation of the site.
 Not only does it break down how people are interacting with your site it also shows what devices they accessed your page using.
 By analysing the customers’ behaviour on your site you can start to understand conversion funnels and where people are dropping off your site.
 It also allows you to make changes to the website to improve the users’ journey around your page.

 In order to capitalise on the data that you’ve gathered, you’ve got to review the facts and see if you can spot trends or patterns that are consistent with a number of visitors.
-See which areas of your site are failing and think how they could be improved, but also on the flip, see how you can benefit from the areas that are doing well.
 If you see that visitors are coming to your page, but aren’t filling in your ‘contact us’ form which is positioned at the bottom of the page.
 What do you do with this information?
 Make an alteration, put in a CTA or change the position of it.
-Small things can have big impacts.
+Small changes can have big impacts.

 You’ve got all the information and it’s time to look at a method to help fix it.
 One of the best ways to try to fix this is by treating it like a science experiment, creating a hypothesis, predicting the results then completing the experiment and assessing the outcomes.
 Using a tool such as HotJar allows you to cut out the guess-work.
 There are a few ways you should learn about when it comes to testing your website.